Come As You Are: Celebrate Downtown Soul with Ketchy Shuby

 With a bit of metal, a dash of blues, and a trip down the rabbit hole, the set was brought to a close with the members of Ketchy Shuby joining Arboles Libres, filling the pint-sized Churchill’s stage with 10 guys jamming to a 10 minute cover of The Grateful Dead’s Fire on the Mountain that caused my heart to grow triple it’s size.

 A three song encore wrapped up the three-hour show that had members of both bands shuffling on and off the stage bringing different personalities within the different sets.
 I can’t help but give this show two thumbs up.
-[Click here for full article]
+[Full Article]

 ANOTHER NIGHT